zhaojh329/rtty/README.md

 [protobuf-c]: https://github.com/protobuf-c/protobuf-c
 [server]: https://github.com/zhaojh329/rttys

 It is composed of a client and a [server].
-The [server] is written in go language and the front-end interface is written in [iview] & [Vue].
+The client is written in pure C. The [server] is written in go language and the front-end interface is written in [iview] & [Vue].

 You can access your terminals from anywhere via the web.
 Differentiate your different terminals by device ID(If the ID is not set, the MAC address of your device is used).